Sminnie09/ST558Project2Repo/READMEtemplate.md

 ![](READMEtemplate_files/figure-gfm/histogram-1.png)<!-- -->

-## Bar Graph
+## Bar Plot

-The bar graph below shows the counts for the two groups of shares using the training data set.
-The `geom_bar` function from the `ggplot2` library was used to create the bar graph.
+The bar graph below shows the counts for the two groups of `shares` using the training data set.
+The `geom_bar` function from the `ggplot2` library was used to create the bar plot.

 ``` r
 g <- ggplot(data = weekdayDataTrain, aes(x = shares_group))